 Douglas L. Patch

-In addition to fifteen years in private practice representing a variety of clients, Doug brings twenty-three years of public service experience to his practice, including a nine and one-half year term as Chairman of the New Hampshire Public Utilities Commission, three and one-half years as an Assistant Attorney General, and six years as Assistant Commissioner for the Department of Safety.
+In addition to seventeen years in private practice representing a variety of clients, Doug brings twenty-three years of public service experience to his practice, including a nine and one-half year term as Chairman of the New Hampshire Public Utilities Commission, three and one-half years as an Assistant Attorney General, and six years as Assistant Commissioner for the Department of Safety.

 - Represented Granite Reliable Power in obtaining approval for a 99MW wind project